Staff: Jamie R. Cordova, M.P.H.

 Cancer Research Training Award Fellow

-Jamie Cordova, M.P.H., is a Cancer Research Training Award Fellow in the Health Communications Internship Program.
-Her fellowship is in the Tobacco Control Research Branch of the Behavioral Research Program.
-Her work will support evidence synthesis and reporting on tobacco control activities.
+Jamie Cordova, M.P.H., was a Cancer Research Training Award Fellow in the Health Communications Internship Program.
+Her fellowship was in the Tobacco Control Research Branch of the Behavioral Research Program.
+Her work supported evidence synthesis and reporting on tobacco control activities.